buhrmi/buhrmi/README.md

 Hi there, I'm buhrmi, the founder and CEO of the Shitcoin Society.

-Here at the Shitcoin Society we offer bespoke platform development and integration services.
+Here at the Shitcoin Society our mission is to build the world's greatest investment platform for blockchain and DLT developers.

-Are you working on a blockchain or DLT and would like to integrate it into a trading platform?
-Reach out at [buhrmi@shitcoinsociety.com](buhrmi@shitcoinsociety.com).
+Are you an inspiring blockchain or DLT developer and interested in integrating with an upcoming new platform?
+We're building in public and always looking for new integration partners.
+Sign up for a test-drive at testing.shitcoinsociety.com.

 ## Open Source